cncf/tag-security/publications/supply-chain-security-tools/securing-source-code.md

 # Securing the Source Code

 {{% blocks/lead color="white" align="left" %}}
 Here are the list of requirements for securing the source code, which is a subcategory of the overall requirements for supply chain security.
+For each requirement is a list of tools used to meet that requirement.
 {{% /blocks/lead %}}

 ## 1. Require signed commits